 Northstar Meetings Group recently incorporated such devices at Reconvening for Recovery: Live, which was held Oct.
 13-14 at the Mohegan Sun in Mystic Country, Conn.
 The hybrid event was attended in-person by 75 meeting professionals, along with 1,000 remote participants.
 In-person guests were able to use social-distancing wristbands provided by PC Nametag, which would buzz whenever a wearer came within six fit of another person with a wristband.

-Phone apps and wearable devices that use Bluetooth technology to enforce social distancing, track COVID-19 symptoms and alert anyone who may have been exposed to the virus already are being used in offices and nursing homes.
+A handful of other technology companies have developed similar products designed to enforce social distancing and enable contact tracing at live events, offices and even nursing homes.
 Sports stadiums are also looking to roll out wearable tracking devices that could help fill stadium seats, while ensuring guests maintain a safe distance.
-Live events could be next.